Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 3) Bar Graph

-Another visualization method is a bar graph, also called bar chart, that indicates the values by the length of the bar.
+Another data visualization method is a bar graph, also called bar chart, that indicates the values by the length of the bar.
 The other axis, meanwhile, shows the categories that are supposed to be compared.
 We can draw a bar chart both vertically and horizontally.
 Horizontal bar charts are a good choice when plotting multiple bars.

 4) Pie Chart